stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/07-deploy-to-openshift.md

 The build and deploy may take a minute or two.
 Wait for it to complete.
 You should see a **BUILD SUCCESS** at the end of the build output.

+> **NOTE**: If you see messages like "Current reconnect backoff is 2000 milliseconds (T1)" you can safely ignore them, it is a known issue and is harmless.

 After the maven build finishes it will take less than a minute for the application to become available.
 To verify that everything is started, run the following command and wait for it complete successfully: